Key Points

 Rhinoscopy

-This procedure involves inserting a camera into the cat’s nasal passages so the vet can closely examine the area for tumors or fungal plaques.
+This procedure involves inserting a small camera into the cat’s nasal passages so the vet can closely examine the area for tumors or fungal plaques.

 Blood work